unrenamed/knossos/README.md

 # Knossos

-Knossos is a Rust library and CLI for generating mazes with some basic routines for rendering and saving mazes to files.
+Knossos is a Rust library and CLI for maze generation, complete with fundamental functions for rendering and saving mazes to files.

 ## Reference